Understanding Bloating: How the GI Map Test Can Help

 Calprotectin and Intestinal Inflammation

-Calprotectin is a protein released by immune cells (neutrophils) during inflammation within the intestines and helps to distinguish between Inflammatory Bowel Disease (IBD) and Irritable Bowel Syndrome (IBS) or to monitor IBD activity or active gastrointestinal inflammation.
+Calprotectin is a protein released by immune cells (neutrophils) during inflammation within the intestines.
+It helps to distinguish between Inflammatory Bowel Disease (IBD) and Irritable Bowel Syndrome (IBS) or to monitor IBD activity or active gastrointestinal inflammation.

 High calprotectin levels in the stool may indicate the presence of inflammatory activity in the gut and may be associated with: